biolink/biolink-model/docs/index.md

     * [affects risk for](affects_risk_for.md) - holds between two entities where exposure to one entity alters the chance of developing the other
        * [predisposes](predisposes.md) - holds between two entities where exposure to one entity increases the chance of developing the other
        * [prevents](prevents.md) - holds between an entity whose application or use reduces the likelihood of a potential outcome.
 Typically used to associate a chemical substance, exposure, activity, or medical intervention that can prevent the onset a disease or phenotypic feature.
+    * [caused by](caused_by.md) - holds between two entities where the occurrence, existence, or activity of one is caused by the occurrence or  generation of the other
     * [coexists with](coexists_with.md) - holds between two entities that are co-located in the same aggregate object, process, or spatio-temporal region
        * [colocalizes with](colocalizes_with.md) - holds between two entities that are observed to be located in the same place.
        * [in cell population with](in_cell_population_with.md) - holds between two genes or gene products that are expressed in the same cell type or population